Bookrage001/osc/resources/docs/user-guide/widgets-specifics/containers.md

 ## Modal

 Modals are buttons that turn into a centered popup panels when enabled.
-They can be enabled via osc (1 to enable, 0 to disable).
+They can only contain widgets.
+They can send and receive their state via osc (1 to enable, 0 to disable).

 ```js
 {